What Drives Should I Use for a NAS? UGREEN NAS

 Performance

 Faster drives improve overall NAS speed and responsiveness.
-Key specs like RPM, cache size and interface affect performance.
+Key specs like RPM, cache size and interface affect performance and reduce NAS rattles.

 Cost